chrisosaurus/plot/docs/r5rs.md

     escaping is partially implemented but still requires work.

-    the following string procedures are implemented:
+    the following string procedures are implemented or pending implementation (exposed to runtime but not yet callable):
         `string?`
         `string-length`
         `substring`